Determinant method and the pseudo-effective threshold: An improved estimate of the determinant

 \subsection{Estimates of norms}

 In this part, we will estimate the norms of some local homomorphisms, which can be viewed as a generalization of parts of \cite[\S 3]{Chen2}.
-The original idea comes from \cite[\S 16.2]{Salberger2015}.
-This estimate is more precise than that in \cite[Lemma 2.4]{Salberger07} and \cite[Proposition 3.4]{Chen2}, but will be more implicit because of some technical obstructions.
+The same idea has been applied in \cite[\S 16.2]{Salberger2015}.
+This estimate is finer than that in \cite[Lemma 2.4]{Salberger07} and \cite[Proposition 3.4]{Chen2}, but will be more implicit because of some technical obstructions.